pyhys/minimalmodbus/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+Note that MinimalModbus is released very infrequently, but your issues are not forgotten.
+Do not use GitHub issues for problems getting the Modbus communication to your instrument to work.
+For that Stack Overflow is much better, see :ref:`support`.

 You can contribute in many ways:

 Types of Contributions